 If you need urgent medical care or attention go straight to your nearest Accident & Emergency department, or call 999 and ask for an ambulance.

-If you do not need urgent help you can contact the Gateway via our online referral form to receive a response within 48 working hours Monday to Friday.
+If you do not need urgent help you can contact the Gateway via our online referral form to receive a response within one week.
 Alternatively you can call us on 0808 801 8660 to speak with one of our first contact ‘Navigators’.